MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 7. Select **Close**.

-## To repair the agent by using the MOMAgent.msi setup wizard
+## Repair the agent by using the MOMAgent.msi setup wizard

+Follow these steps to repair the agent by using the MOMAgent.msi setup wizard:

 1. Sign in to a managed computer with an account that is a member of the Administrators security group for the computer.